How to calculate wasted energy

 Inefficient energy usage also contributes to the increased reliance on non-renewable energy sources.
 As wasted energy continues to be a prevalent issue, more resources are required to generate the necessary energy, leading to the depletion of finite resources and contributing to the overall energy crisis.

-See also How far from newcastle to sunderland
+See also How to bake an aubergine

 Overall, wasted energy is a pervasive problem with wide-ranging consequences.
 By understanding the causes of wasted energy and implementing energy-efficient practices, individuals and society can work towards mitigating its negative effects and creating a more sustainable future.